Rise and shine, you can sleep in tomorrow

-It is recommended that you arrive as early as possible (preferably between 8 and 9 am) to get the most out of the tour.
-Many of the lagoon’s feathered residents beat feet during the hot midday sun, so the cooler morning temperatures are not only more comfortable for cold-weather tourists, but better for bird watching.
+We recommend you arrive at 8am to get the most out of your tour.
+Many of the lagoon’s feathered residents beat feet during the hot midday sun, so the cooler morning temperatures are better for bird watching and more comfortable.

 There’s only one road heading down to La Ventanilla Beach.
-To find Lagarto Real just head all the way to the end and you’ll see their office on your right, about 100m past Servicio Ecoturistico de la Ventanilla.
+To find Lagarto Real just head all the way to the end and you’ll see their office on your right.
 They’re easy to spot in their bright red shirts and welcoming grins.

 The tour begins with a 5 minute walk down the coastline to the mouth of the lagoon.
 An interesting characteristic of the beach here is the presence of a black magnetic mineral in the sand.
 Geologists believe that the Tonameca River washed the dark minerals down centuries ago from the Sierra Madre Mountains.

-Once at the lagoon, both companies take you out on rowboats that are powered with a single oar, but you can sit back and relax as your guide does all the heavy lifting.
+Once at the lagoon, you will go out on a rowboat powered by a single oar, but you can sit back and relax as your guide does all the heavy lifting.
 Motor driven crafts are not permitted in the lagoon as oil and gas pollute the water and engine noise frightens the animals.

 You can expect your boat ride to last around an hour and a half.